A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques for tabular data

 \subsubsection{SHAP explanation visualization}

-The SHAP technique facilitates the understanding of the model by displaying what features have been the most relevant for the model and their impact in the final prediction.
-On one hand, the SHAP analysis show us what variables influenced model's output the most.
-On the other hand, SHAP analysis does not explain how the magnitude of the different features affects the output of the model.
-This is mainly due the following reasons: highly imbalanced, considerable volume of missing data and the scarce features used.

 The SHAP technique facilitates the understanding of the model by displaying what features had the most impact, i.e., contributed the most to the model prediction.
-It also reveals how the magnitude of the different features affects --positively or negatively-- to the probability of default (i.e., fail to pay back).
+It also reveals how the magnitude of the different features affects --positively or negatively-- to the probability of suffering a bipolar disease in the future.

-Contribution of each explanatory feature to the final prediction based on SHAPley analysis of contribution decomposition for the default prediction.
-X axis represents the feature contribution value (negative values in x axis increase the probability of default and vice-versa).
-Features are sorted according to the their relevance (i.e., SHAP average absolute value) In the studied case Fig. \ref{fig:SHAP} shows at the top the most relevant features for the model when predicting the loan's default: the mean difference between the day the first payment due was paid and the day it had to be paid, the age of the borrower and his localization (latitude and longitude).
-The analysis results are intuitive and show that large average delays in the payment of the first payment due increase the probability of default.
-The SHAP analysis also shows that younger borrowers are more likely to not repay the loan\footnote{ SHAP Tutorial online: \url{https://colab.research.google.com/drive/1HuhpUAl4s9ZIs3yWHsAExApLxGAv3NuH?usp=sharing} refined from \url{https://github.com/slundberg/shap}}.
+In the studied case Fig. \ref{fig:SHAP} shows at the top the most relevant features for the model when predicting a bipolar disease: the variation in the \textit{activity} measurement, the Montgomery Asberg Depression Rating Scale (MADRS) at the moment the Actigraph was stopped (\textit{madrs2}), the mean of the \textit{activity} measurement and the MADRS at the moment the actigraph was initiated (\textit{madrs1}).
+The analysis results are intuitive and show that high values in the variation of the activity measurements (\textit{activity\_std}) decrease the probability of being diagnosed with a bipolar disease\footnote{ SHAP guide online: \url{https://colab.research.google.com/drive/1AxdhD-ZkZya57-ePk6Nqg0Z8P2eMu9XX?usp=sharing} adapted from \url{https://github.com/slundberg/shap}}.